• Skip to primary navigation

 3 Once done, place the meat into a plastic bag (a large Ziploc bag will do nicely) and let it stand for 24 hours or more.

-4 Whereas with wet brining you can ruin the meat if you leave it in the solution for too long; that is not the case with a dry brining.
+4 Whereas with wet brining you can ruin the meat if you leave it in the solution for too long; that is not the case with dry brining.

 5 There is another way of dry brining whereby you transfer the meat (uncovered) into your fridge and leave it there for between one and 3 three days.